Power Purchase Agreement

 The agreement satisfies a key step enabling the Makushin Geothermal Project to proceed to financing and continue to a scheduled commercial operation date in the final quarter of 2024.
 The capacity of the facility will accommodate all of Unalaska’s current and known potential customer base.
 The benefits of geothermal offer greatly reduced greenhouse gas emissions, provide the region and its customers energy security, as well as accelerate the diversity of its economic base.

 The project will be financed by a combination of debt and equity.
-Options currently being explored, and combinations thereof, are:
+Options currently being explored and combinations thereof are:

-Sell up to 10% equity in the LLC
+Sell equity in the LLC

 Financing via energy related bonds

 Monetization of available investment tax credits

 OCCP has compiled its due diligence studies, pro-forma analysis, a Class 2/3 level estimate and is working on arriving at the right combination of investment/banking partners in the short term and long term.